 Using 64-bit integer waves is appropriate if you are dealing with a data source that produces 64-bit integer data and if there is a chance that such data may exceed 9 quadrillion in magnitude.
 In this case, you can use 64-bit integer waves, but you should be aware of the issues raised in this section.

-To retrieve or store 64-bit integer data from 64-bit integer waves, you must use The Direct Access Method (see page 126) or one of these routines which require Igor Pro 7.03 or later:
+To retrieve or store 64-bit integer data from 64-bit integer waves, you must use The Direct Access Method (see page 126) or one of these routines: